 Do the math, and it’s clear that a 0% balance transfer can be worth it.
 Especially for those who are under an unmanageable level of debt with credit cards charging high interest rates, or without a 0% APR introductory period.

-But don’t just take our word for it.
+But don’t just take my word for it.
 Here’s how to do the math:

 The average APR on a credit card is about 15%, though some can be much higher than that.
 Some APR, or annual percentage rates, are fixed, while others are variable.
 That means the interest rate on your loan could change while paying off the balance.
 That’s a lot to keep track of.